guangie88/spdlog_setup/README.md

 ## How to Install

+If a recent enough `spdlog` is already available, and unit tests are not to be run, it is possible to just copy the `spdlog_setup` directory within `include` into another solution for header-only include, as long as `spdlog` can be found in that solution.

-The installation step of `CMake` copies out the entire list of header files required for `spdlog_setup` into the installation directory.
-To change the installation directory, add `-DCMAKE_INSTALL_PREFIX=install` during the CMake configuration.
+If `spdlog` is not available, the installation step of `CMake` can copy out the entire list of header files required for `spdlog_setup` into the installation directory, including `spdlog`.
+To change the installation directory, add `-DCMAKE_INSTALL_PREFIX=<path-to-install>` during the CMake configuration.

 ### Linux (`GCC`)